fluffymadness/ESP8266-ATMEGA328p-Mailbox-Alarm/README.md

 ## Introduction

-This project is a WIP.
-The code still needs some cleanup and the recommended parts, microcontrollers, types of battery etc could still change later on.
+This project is WIP.
+The code still needs some cleanup and the recommended parts, microcontrollers, the type of battery etc could still change later on.

 The goal is to have a client and a server node for receiving status information from my physical mailbox outside.